 This grade represents a satisfactory attempt, but some children are still left wanting.
-The highest individual grade in Report Card 2019 is an ‘A-‘ for ‘LGBTI+ Children and Young People’, with the lowest grade being awarded for ‘Child and Family Homelessness’, receiving an F. ‘Physical Health’ received a ‘B’ grade.
-However, two sections received a ‘D-’ grade, which indicates barely acceptable performance , with little or no positive impact on children: ‘Traveller and Roma Children’ and ‘Mental Health’; The Children's Rights Alliance acknowledges the important groundwork that has been carried out in a number of areas, but it is clear that much more must be done.
-We look forward to seeing greater progress over the coming year.
+The highest individual grade in Report Card 2020 is a ‘B+’ which was awarded to ‘Physical Health'.
+The lowest grade was awarded to ‘Child and Family Homelessness’, which received an F for the second year in a row.
+However, two sections received a ‘D’ grade, which indicates barely acceptable performance , with little or no positive impact on children: ‘Traveller and Roma Children’ and ‘Mental Health’; The Children's Rights Alliance acknowledges the important groundwork that has been carried out in a number of areas, but it is clear that much more must be done by the next Government to ensure every child has every opportunity to reach their full potential.

 Read the main documents here: